Sagàs: Coat of arms

+The saltire and palm are symbols of the martyrdom of Saint Andrew, patron of the town.
+The tinctures used—gules, or, and vert—are the traditional colors of the Barons of Pinós, who ruled over the Barony of La Portella, which included the batllia of Sagàs, between 1369 and 1600.

-Although Sagàs has no coat of arms officially recognized by the Generalitat de Catalunya, the town hall traditionally uses a yellow (for heraldic gold) shield bearing a purple saltire cross with a palm of martyrdom, representing Saint Andrew (or, a saltire couped purpure, overall a palm frond, proper).
+Prior to 2026, the town hall had used a slightly different design for its unofficial coat of arms: a gold shield bearing a purple or red saltire cross with a palm of martyrdom (Or, a saltire couped Purpure, overall a palm frond proper).

 Celebrations

 The festa major or "town festival" is held on November 30, the feast of the town's patron saint, St. Andrew.
 The parish of La Guàrdia de Sagàs holds its own celebration on the first Sunday in October, and the town hall often organizes a sopar de germanor, or "community supper", on or around October 16, the feast of Saint Gaudericus (Sant Galderic in Catalan), the patron saint of Catalan farmers.